-The experienced team at King + Miller at Portside Real Estate Group has had the joy of working with countless first-time homebuyers.
+The King + Miller team has had the joy of working with countless first-time homebuyers.
 They're usually equal parts nervous and excited, and they never know quite what to expect.
 If this sounds like you, read on for common questions gleaned from our many years of experience.
 And then contact us so you can focus on the excited part while we take care of the nerve-racking details!

 Is it Worth It to Buy a Home?

 "You should buy a home."
 That's what you've been hearing from friends and family, right?
 But is it really the best choice for you?
 Here are some of the best reasons to own a home:

 Pride of ownership is the number one reason why people yearn to own a home.
 It means you can paint the walls any color you desire, turn up the volume on your CD player, attach permanent fixtures and decorate your home according to your own taste.
 Home ownership gives you and your family a sense of stability and security.
 It's an investment in your future.

 Although real estate moves in cycles, sometimes up, sometimes down, over the years, real estate has consistently appreciated.
 The Office of Federal Housing Enterprise Oversight tracks the movements of single family home values across the country.
 Its House Price Index breaks down the changes by region and metropolitan area.
 Many people view their home investment as a hedge against inflation.

 Home ownership is a superb tax shelter.
 As long as your mortgage balance is smaller than the price of your home, mortgage interest is fully deductible on your tax return, which is great since interest is the largest component of your mortgage payment!
 IRS Publication 530 contains tax information for first-time home buyers.
 In addition, real estate property taxes paid for a first home and a vacation home are fully deductible for income tax purposes.